 2.)
 The package also provides a script for automated startup and shutdown (when the system starts up or shuts down) of the Oracle database and of other Oracle components like the Apache webserver or the listener.
-Which components should be started by the script can be controlled by setting certain variables to yes or no in the text file /etc/rc.config.d/oracle.rc.config.
+Which components should be started by the script can be controlled by setting certain variables to yes or no in the text file /etc/sysconfig/oracle.

 3.)
 The startup script also takes care of setting the kernel parameters for running Oracle.
-This requires a 2.4 kernel (default in SuSE Linux Enterprise Server 7, but a 2.2 kernel is also available) to work, with a 2.2 kernel only one parameter (SHMMAX) can be set this way.
-This is because as of kernel 2.4 all the parameters that need be be set according to the Oracle recommendations are dynamically (during runtime) adjustable, so no kernel rebuilding is necessary!
-The file storing the values is /etc/rc.config.d/oracle.rc.config.
+The file storing the values is /etc/sysconfig/oracle.
 Have a look and edit it according to the instructions contained in that text file!
 For small to medium databases no values need to be adjusted at all since SuSE already provides reasonable defaults, only for bigger production systems might it become necessary.